AItoid/pointer-encryption/README.md

 ### pointer-encryption
-Simple pointer-protection to prevent easy-access of pointers for x64 and x86.
+Simple pointer encryption to prevent easy-access of pointers for x64 and x86.

 ### Security measures
 - Random keys based on RNG.